Updated on July 9, 2023 by Angelika

 Nature Experiences in the Selke and Bode Valleys, Architecture in Halberstadt

 With Jutta I spent a few more eventful days in the Harz mountains.
 We took the Selke Valley Railway from Quedlinburg to Alexisbad.
 The ride with the historical steam train is a truly nostalgic experience!
 In Alexisbad, we enjoyed nature on a scenic hike along lonely forest paths.
-On a Monday (wise decision! - on weekends the place is too busy on such a beautiful summer day) the cable car took us to the Hexentanzplatz high above Thale, where the panoramic path along the cliff edge offers stunning views. offers.
+On a Monday (wise decision! - on weekends the place is too busy on such a beautiful summer day) the cable car took us to the Hexentanzplatz (Witches' Dance Floor) high above Thale, where the panoramic path along the cliff edge offers stunning views. offers.
 I was glad about my walking sticks, because up there it goes partly over stick and stone and large boulders.
 In the afternoon we still had time for a walk in the romantic Bode Valley.
 On another day, we visited Halberstadt and marveled at the massive Cathedral and the contrasting cityscape of the partially reconstructed (half-timbered) old town and prefabricated buildings from GDR times.
 Behind the Liebfrauenkirche we found the enchanting Café "Zum Steinhof with delicious homemade cakes and idyllic garden.

 Cable car from Thale to Hexentanzplatz with view over the Harz mountains - angiestravelroutes.com